After losing earlier in the day, both Jade Rauser and Josh Wilson stayed alive at Nationals with victories Thursday evening.

 He is a 14-time coach of the Utah National Wrestling Team and during his coaching career has tutored over 70 high school All-Americans.

-Williams' pupils include current UVU assistant coach, Justin Ruiz, who was previously the #1 ranked Greco wrestler at 211 lbs.
-Ruiz is a two-time All-American at Nebraska and bronze medalist at the World Championships in 2005.
+Williams' pupils include current UVU assistant coach, Justin Ruiz, who was previously the No. 1 ranked Greco wrestler at 211 lbs.
+Ruiz was a two-time All-American at Nebraska and bronze medalist at the World Championships in 2005.

 He began his coaching career at Sky View High School in Smithfield, Utah, where he led the school to an 87-8 record.